brianpatrick/cosmic-view-life/README.md

 The following directories and programs are outdated.
 They're all from early incarnations of the project and various proofs-of-concept.

+## `catalogs_raw/`

+As mentioned above, most of the data in this directory is not used.
+You may be able to run `main.py`, an earlier script, to make something of these, but this display model is not currently used.

 ## `main.py`:

 The (original) main function that all other programs are called from.
 This script has been